-Have you been injured in a Tulsa car accident that was caused by another driver?
-Having an experienced attorney on your side is an important part of the recovery process.
+If you have been injured in an Oklahoma car accident that was caused by another driver, having an experienced attorney on your side is an important part of the recovery process.

 The team of Tulsa auto accident lawyers at The Edwards Law Firm have decades of legal experience and charge no upfront fees to handle your auto accident claim.
-Our team have successfully recovered from than $100,000,000 in compensation for our clients and the founding partner of our firm - Mark Edwards - is an award winning attorney that has been featured in Oklahoma Magazine, Tulsa People and Forbes.
+Our team have successfully recovered more than $100,000,000 in compensation for our clients and the founding partner of our firm—Mark Edwards—is an award-winning attorney who has been featured in Oklahoma Magazine, Tulsa People and Forbes.

-What You Can Do After an Auto Accident
+What You Should Do After an Auto Accident

 If you have been in an auto accident, there are steps you should take immediately, including turning on your hazard lights, removing yourself from danger (if possible) and calling 911.

 After you have been medically cleared, there are some steps you can take that may be of assistance to your lawyer if you decide to file a lawsuit: